amanojas/Website/static/course syllabus/ECO_4000_Spring_2022.md

 ## Datacamp Access for Students

-Students will have a free subscription to mostly all the courses on Datacamp under **Datacamp for Classroom**.
+Students will have a free subscription to more than 350 courses on Datacamp under **Datacamp for Classroom**.
 You will be sent an invite link by the instructor.
-You are required to sign up using your Baruch email. **Do not use other emails.
+You are required to sign up using your Baruch email address. **Do not use other email addressess.
 They will not work.**

 ## Policy Regarding Make-up Exams and Deadline Extensions

 Students are responsible for checking the exam dates and avoid any conflict with other commitments.
-There will be no make-ups for exams except only if:
+There will be a make up exam only if:

 -	The student has contacted the instructor before the exam and the instructor has agreed to organize a make-up exam (interviews or business trips do not constitute a valid excuse to have a makeup).\
 -	There is a case of documented serious illness, civic obligation, accident. \